-The University Libraries are an intellectual commons for both on and off-campus students.
-Each space on-campus serves as a place for growth, these include: the Harry Lee Waterfield Library, the Forrest C. Pogue Special Collections Library and University Archives, the James O. Overby Legal Resources Library, and the Wrather West Kentucky Museum.
+The University Libraries are an intellectual commons for both on- and off-campus students.
+Each space on-campus serves as a place for growth, these include: the Harry Lee Waterfield Library, the Forrest C. Pogue Special Collections Library and University Archives, and the Wrather West Kentucky Museum.

 The main branch, Waterfield Library, functions as an active study and learning space dedicated to all disciplines.
 Inside are both quiet and collaborative work zones complete with computer and printing services.
-The Racer Writing Center, the Racer Oral Communication Center and Copy Express are all housed in this building.
+The Racer Writing Center, the Racer Oral Communication Center and Einstein Bagels are all housed in this building.

 Pogue Special Collections Library is a place to interact with unique research materials—such as the papers and works of Kentucky author Jesse Stuart and historian and biographer Forrest Pogue—and for quiet study.
 Inside is the Wells T. Lovett Grand Reading Room, which has been voted one of the best places to study on campus.
 Pogue also serves as a public research center on local history and genealogy.

 Wrather West Kentucky Museum (Wrather Hall) is the first permanent building constructed on campus.
 It has been a museum since 1982, but still serves as a lecture hall for classes.
-There are a number of great exhibits in Wrather, including: the Hal Riddle Hollywood Memorabilia room, the Golden Record room, and a room dedicated to the history of the University and rotating exhibits featuring the work of local artists, Murray State students, and more.
+There are a number of great exhibits in Wrather, including a room dedicated to the history of the University and rotating exhibits featuring the work of local artists, Murray State students, and more.
 Admittance to the museum is free.